Close the left navigation

 Research Summary

 Humphrey Yao, Ph.D., leads the Reproductive Developmental Biology Group in the Reproductive & Developmental Biology Laboratory (RDBL) at NIEHS.
-He also holds a secondary appointment in the NIEHS Epigenetics & Stem Cell Biology Laboratory.
-The main thrust of his group is to define the normal process of how embryos establish their sex-specific reproductive organs, and investigate whether this process is susceptible to in utero exposure to endocrine disruptors or maternal stress.
+He also holds a secondary appointment in the NIEHS Epigenetics & RNA Biology Laboratory.
+The main thrust of his group is to define the normal process of how sex-specific reproductive organs are established, and investigate whether this process is susceptible to harmful chemicals or maternal stress.

-Compelling animal evidence and human epidemiological data have revealed that impairment of fetal organ development has profound consequences on adult health.
-The concept of "fetal origins of adult diseases" also applies to the reproductive systems where formation of most reproductive organs is completed before birth.
-Defects in reproductive organ formation manifest as disorders of sex development.
+Compelling animal evidence and human epidemiological data have revealed that impairment of organ development has profound consequences on adult health.
+The concept of "developmental origins of adult diseases" also applies to the reproductive systems where formation of most reproductive organs is completed before birth.
+Defects in reproductive organ formation are main causes of birth defects in reproductive organs.
 However, minor abnormalities are often left undetected and become a potential cause of fertility problems and neoplasia when the affected individual reaches adulthood.

-The Reproductive Developmental Biology Group uses organogenesis of the gonads, reproductive tracts, and external genitalia as a model to delineate the basic process of organ formation and the potential implication of the impacts of environment on reproductive organ formation in fetuses and fertility in adulthood.
-Reproductive organs are one of the few organs that exhibit dramatic sex-specific pattern of dimorphic development.
-This unique pattern of development provides a model to understand not only the mechanism of sex determination, but also how progenitor cells make the decision to differentiate into tissue-specific cell types, the fundamental concept of embryology.
+The Reproductive Developmental Biology Group uses organogenesis of gonads, reproductive tracts, and external genitalia as a model to delineate the basic process of organ formation and the potential implication of the impacts of environment on reproductive organ formation and fertility in adulthood.
+Reproductive organs are one of the few organs that exhibit dramatic sex-specific pattern of development.
+This unique pattern of development provides a model to understand not only the mechanism of reproductive organ formation, but also how progenitor cells make the decision to differentiate into tissue-specific cell types, the fundamental concept of biology.

 showing reproductive information on an embryo